How an Access to Higher Education course helped Kacie's nursing career

 “When you look at two people on paper, one with a degree and the other with a degree and the Access to HE qualification, the person with both, which is me, will surely be a more attractive candidate.

-“Currently only a handful of colleges actually offer the Access to HE course so very few students will have the chance to gain this qualification.
+“Currently only a handful of colleges actually offer the Access to Higher Education course so very few students will have the chance to gain this qualification.
 This means that one day I will definitely stand out!
-Also, when it comes to my master’s degree I’ll be working whilst studying and what my time with OSC will portray is that I’m more than capable of doing both at the same time.”
+Also, when it comes to my master’s degree I’ll be working whilst studying and what my time with Open Study College will portray is that I’m more than capable of doing both at the same time.”

 Kacie's words of wisdom for future learners

 When asked about aspects she found challenging, Kacie explained that at first the level of support was a worrying factor for her, but she soon realised this wouldn’t be an issue and she offers some words of advice:

 “Distance learning can be something that seems so daunting, especially when you hear the word ‘distance’, but if you do your research and choose the right place, you’ll understand that you’re not on your own at all.

 “At first, I was worried about the level of support I'd receive, but with assignments I’ve been stuck on, my tutor has actually offered 1-2-1 sessions via Zoom, which has been incredible.
 Essentially, when I need to feel like I’m at school I can with the support of my tutor, and when I need some space from learning, I have that too with the ultimate flexibility.